Good, surprising news for students and families

 Today we’ll talk about widely unknown ways for students and families to save thousands of dollars in college costs.
-Minnesota offers many options for high school students in grades 9 - 12, online and on college campuses.
+Minnesota offers many options for ninth- through 12th-graders in high schools, online and on college campuses.
 Since students must notify schools by May 30 about whether they want to participate in these programs, this is a great time for students and families to discuss these opportunities.

 Let’s begin with the Finishing Trade Institute.
 This is a state-approved college in Little Canada created by businesses and unions.
 It focuses on well-paying jobs like welding, glazing (installing glass) and other related fields.
 Students also learn about workers’ rights.